-RealSweet® Vidalia® Onions are coming soon!
+RealSweet® Vidalia® Onions are in season!

 With decades of experience growing and shipping premium sweet onions, Shuman Produce RealSweet® brand leads the category year-round.
 Beginning in April, our Vidalia® onions deliver the freshness, high quality, safety and traceability you’ve come to expect from our farming family.
 Contact us to learn more about our sweet onion program that will satisfy your customers all year long.